michellelky/About-Me/README.md

 ### Implementation and Discovery
 * Transparent to solid navbar

-To chaange navbar color as the page scrolls past header, jQuery .scrollTop() is used to compare the header height to add and remove class.
+To change navbar color as the page scrolls past header, jQuery `.scrollTop()` is used to compare the header height to add and remove class.

 * Smooth scroll